 By the age of 25 Femi was a presenter on the legendary U.K music show Top of the Pops.
 She’s worked for major networks including BBC television and radio, Sky TV, ITV, National Geographic Channel, CNN International, Al Jazeera English and National Public Radio (NPR) in the United States.
 Her pro-tips for longevity in the media are:

 “Don’t let rejection put you off.
-Treat a no as the scenic route to yes, and always moisturise”
+Treat a no as the scenic route to yes.”